pufferfish3e/pufferfish3e/README.md

 <h1>Welcome to my developer profile!👋 </h1>

 <p>
   I'm Kendrick, a student with a strong fascination for the world of programming.
-It all started during the holidays.
-I was getting bored of playing games every single day without fail.
-I felt inclined to try something new to get out of this "endless cycle of despair".
-That was when I wondered if creating my own games would be a fun and interesting way of passing time.
-Since then, I've been captivated by the potential of code to create innovative solutions and bring ideas to life!
+I've been captivated by the potential of code to create innovative solutions and bring ideas to life!
 </p>
 <h2>
   Some interesting facts about me: